 Finally, Ferrari.
 The beauty of Trento, in Northern Italy, is breathtaking.
 So are the sparkling wines that come from these vines:

 Bonus: There was time for smiling in Tacoma as the year came to a close.
-Happy New Year!visiting vineyards, wine travel
+Happy New Year!Tags: visiting vineyards, wine travel